Software Mitigation of RISC-V Spectre Attacks

 Indirect jumps are realized using the \verb|jr| instruction which is in fact an assembly pseudo instruction for \verb|jalr| with the first operand set as register \verb|X0|.

 This register is hardwired zero.
 So, its presence on that position indicates that no register will take the value of the following instruction address.

-The mitigation is summarized in Figure~\ref{code:Retpoline-jump}; the first block represents the original indirect jump instruction and the second its replacement.
+The mitigation is summarized in Listing~\ref{code:Retpoline-jump}; the first block represents the original indirect jump and the second its replacement.
 To replace the \verb|jr| instruction (first block, line 1), we use the Spectre v5 vulnerability and rewrite it as a direct call to a pseudo-function with no calling-convention applied (second block, line 1).
 In this function we store in \verb|ra| the value of the register from the indirect jump (line 5).
 At the end we do a \verb|ret| - an indirect jump to the return address register \verb|jr ra| (line 6).
 During this time the speculation will be caught in an infinite loop that takes place after the \verb|call| instruction (lines 2--3). \begin{remark} Regarding line 6, it may seem that the original problem from line 1 was only moved below due to the usage of the same instruction (the unconditional jump \verb|jr|).
 In fact this is not the case because this new jump has a special property - it is a return instruction.
 The unconditional jumps having as operand the register \verb|ra| are marked as \verb|ret|s and are used only to remove the RAS entry added by the calls.
 It would make no sense to predict a target of a \verb|ret| as it depends on the location of the associated call.
 This behavior was also confirmed by our experiments from Section 5. \end{remark}